Improving early referral from community hematologists/oncologists

 - The patient’s high-resolution HLA typing

-- A preliminary search report that includes the number of adult unrelated donor or cord blood units that match the patient
+- An initial search report that includes the number of adult unrelated donor or cord blood units that match the patient

 If they request family member typing, we will send those results separately.